In spite of COVID-19's persistent presence, things still need to get done.

 Scientists have proven that COVID-19 primarily spreads among those who are in close proximity—the longer you're within roughly 6 feet of one another, the higher your likelihood of contracting the virus.

-And because people can spread the virus without knowing they're sick, it's important to follow that 6-foot guideline when possible.
+Because people can spread the virus without knowing they're sick, it's important to follow experts' 6-foot guideline with contractors whenever possible.

 If your project takes place outside, it will be easy to keep a 6-foot distance from your contractor(s).